ClickCease

 USC Reaches Tentative $215 Million Agreement with Sexual Harassment Victims

 USC announced Oct.
 19 that it has reached an “agreement in principle” to pay $215 million to patients treated by longtime campus gynecologist Dr. George Tyndall who has been accused of abusing and sexually harassing scores of young women.
-According to a report in the Los Angeles Times, this would provide at least $2,500 to each student who saw Tyndall at the campus health clinic and up to $250,000 to students who accused him of sexually abusing him.

 Class Action Settlement

 The judge handling the class action claims has not yet reviewed or approved the agreement.
 The LA Times has reported that an internal USC investigation concluded Tyndall’s behavior while performing pelvic exams was outside the scope of current medical practice and amounted to sexual harassment.
-However, the university cut a secret deal allowing Tyndall to quietly resign with an undisclosed financial settlement.
+However, the university cut a secret deal allowing Tyndall to resign with an undisclosed financial settlement quietly.
 No criminal charges have been filed against the doctor.

 Justice for Victims

-The class action attorneys at Bisnar Chase trust this case and others around the country will result in creating more stringent procedures, requirements and codes particularly for gynecologists.
+The class action attorneys at Bisnar Chase trust this case and others around the country will result in creating more stringent procedures, requirements, and codes, particularly for gynecologists.
 For example, rules regarding having chaperones present during an intimate physical exam for men and women should be properly established so there are no grey areas.
 We also hope that these cases pave the way for a better system for patients to register their complaints about sexual harassment or abuse in a medical setting.

 Source: http://www.latimes.com/local/lanow/la-me-usc-settlement-proposal-20181019-story.html